altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/boot-examples/ug-linux-boot-agx7-soc.md

 * Review device-specific Boot User Guide for more information about these registers.

+## QSPI Reference Clock
+The QSPI peripheral clocks are provided by the SDM, based on the SDM input clocks and configuration clock settings defined in the Quartus® Pro project.
+However, the HPS needs to know the QSPI reference clock, so that it can properly set the dividers in the QSPI controller to create the desired external QSPI clock frequency.

+The HPS obtains the QSPI controller reference clock frequency when it obtains exclusive access to the QSPI from the SDM.
+The frequency reported by the SDM is stored in the U-Boot environment variable called **${qspi_clock}**.

+Before booting Linux, U-Boot loads the Linux device tree in memory, then runs the command **linux_qspi_enable** which sets the QSPI controller reference clock appropriately using the value from the **${qspi_clock}** environment variable.

 ## Reconfiguring Core Fabric from U-Boot
 The GSRD configures the FPGA core fabric only once, from U-Boot, by using the **bootm** command.
 The example in this page configures the fabric only once, from U-Boot, using **fpga load** command.